blt/tst/README.md

   * word size of given tree (`tst:wc/1`)
   * coercion from list of strings (`tst:from_list/1`)

 Binaries are not supported, though this is an intended feature.
-A nearest-neighbor search is also an intended feature.
 This TST is case-sensitive.
 The words "moose", "Moose" and "MoOsE" are all considered distinct words.

 ## Example